rochoa85/PepFun2/README.md

 pep = peptideFromSMILES(smiles,df)
 print("The mapped sequence is {}".format(pep))
 ```
+## Examples

+A folder called `examples` include a set of scripts per module available in PepFun 2.0.
+The script contains the main functionalities with various peptide sequences as input, and generate output files in the same folder to check and compare the obtained results.

 ## Tests

 A set of unit tests are available in the `tests` folder.
 These can be run separately per module by calling each test script, or all can be tested at the same time using the `test.py` file.